Logarithmic entanglement growth from disorder-free localization in the two-leg compass ladder: Free-fermion expressions

-The unspecified sign in terms of the square root of the determinant may be resolved by writing the result in terms of Pfaffians.
+where the product is over half of the doubly degenerate spectrum.
+The unspecified sign in front of the square root of the determinant may be resolved by writing the result in terms of Pfaffians.
 In particular, we find that

 We now turn to expressing the projector onto the initial state $\hat{P}_\Phi = \ket{\Phi}\bra{\Phi}$, appearing in a number of expressions throughout the manuscript, as a Gaussian density matrix.
-If the initial state $\ket{\Phi}$ has a well-defined number of Jordan--Wigner fermions on each site in real space, i.e., it is an eigenstate of the $\hat{S}^x_j$ operators, then the relevant projector is
+If the initial state $\ket{\Phi}$ has a well-defined number of Jordan--Wigner fermions on each site in real space, i.e., it is an eigenstate of the $\hat{S}^x_j$ operators [defined later in Eq.~\eqref{eqn:rung-KW-duality-forwards-Sx}], then the relevant projector is

 where

 project onto states with $n_j=0,1$ fermions on site $j$, respectively.
 Now, each of these projectors may be written as a Gaussian density matrix.
 In particular,

 where $\hat{P}_j^{(0)}$ is recovered in the limit $\alpha \to 1^-$.
 Conversely, for the orthogonal projector